 This is clearly different in directed paths.
 As a simple example, $2$-coloring a path is a global problem on directed paths that is always solvable.
 Figure~\ref{fig:ex-path} shows both examples of $\LCL$s that are solvable in all paths (e.g.\ $2$-coloring), and examples of $\LCL$s that are solvable in infinitely many paths and unsolvable in infinitely many paths (e.g.\ $2$-coloring in which all endpoints must have color $1$).
 It is also easy to construct problems that are solvable in all but finitely many instances and problems that are solvable only in finitely many instances.
 However, can we efficiently tell the difference between these cases if we are given a description of an $\LCL$ problem?

 This is a question in which the automata-theoretic perspective gives direct answers.
 In essence, the question is rephrased as follows: for which values of $k$ a nondeterministic finite automaton $\M$ accepts the unary string $\unary^k$; whether $\M$ accepts all such strings is the classical \emph{universality problem} \cite{HOLZER11survey} for unary languages.
-Prior work directly implies the following: \begin{itemize} \item \textbf{\boldmath $0$ vs.\ $\Theta(1)$ unsolvable instances:} Consider the following decision problem: given an automaton $\M$, answer ``yes'' if $\M$ accepts all strings, ``no'' if $\M$ rejects at least one but finitely many strings, and answer ``yes'' or ``no'' otherwise.
+Prior work directly implies the following (see Section~\ref{app:path-solvability} for the details): \begin{itemize} \item \textbf{\boldmath $0$ vs.\ $\Theta(1)$ unsolvable instances:} Consider the following decision problem: given an automaton $\M$, answer ``yes'' if $\M$ accepts all strings, ``no'' if $\M$ rejects at least one but finitely many strings, and answer ``yes'' or ``no'' otherwise.
 This problem can be solved in polynomial time, as a consequence of Chrobak's theorem~\cite{AnthonyWidjajaTo09,Chrobak86}. \item \textbf{\boldmath $0$ vs.\ $\infty$ unsolvable instances:} Consider the following decision problem: given an automaton $\M$, answer ``yes'' if $\M$ accepts all strings, ``no'' if $\M$ rejects infinitely many strings, and answer ``yes'' or ``no'' otherwise.
-This is a well-known $\coNP$-complete problem~\cite{Stockmeyer73}. \end{itemize} We give the details in Appendix~\ref{app:path-solvability}.
+This is a well-known $\coNP$-complete problem~\cite{Stockmeyer73}. \end{itemize}